Tuesday, January 6, 2015

 “Yes, Mami Njike!
 He is our son,” Nana Njike affirmed and beckoned Hans forward.

 Then Mami Njike did something strange.
 She took Hans in her arms for a firm embrace and kissed him several times on the cheeks before concluding it with a big kiss very close to his lips.
-Some of the villagers who had ventured close to the house stared wide-mouthed at the scene in front of their eyes.
+Some of the villagers who had ventured close to the house stared wide-eyed and open-mouthed at the scene in front of their eyes.
 It was unheard of for a woman to welcome a stranger in such a close manner, let alone kiss him in front of her husband.

 Youmba, a diehard Bamileké traditionalist, even thought it could be an abomination, but wondered whether something like that had ever happened before in Banganté or elsewhere in the Bamilekéland.
 At length, he shrugged and turned to his friend.
 His people were not the kissing types after all, and he considered kissing a strange value brought home by people from The Coast.
 The fact that Nana Njike whom he respected so much was accepting something like that in front of everyone puzzled him.
 Youmba finally made up his mind to find out about the stranger who could have been mistaken for a white man, wondering what he was doing in the home of their patron.

-Hans discovered his stepmother, his half-brothers and his half-sisters that afternoon.
+Hans discovered his stepmother, his half-brothers, and his half-sisters that afternoon.
 They ran him a bath, so that when he rejoined the rest of the family in the sitting room later that evening, he was looking refreshed and in better spirits.

 Philip Nemafou Njike was her second child and son.
-He was the type of child most people found alluring at first sight.
-He was almost as tall as his older brother, was almost as dark and handsome as his father and inherited his mother’s high-cheek bones.
-Even though he did not possess that authoritative force discernible in his elder brother, he kept up to his height by his subtle and graceful manners.
+He was the type most people found alluring at first sight.
+He was almost as tall as his older brother, was almost as dark and handsome as his father and inherited his mother’s high cheekbones.
+Even though he did not possess that authoritative force discernible in his elder brother, he kept up to his height with his subtle and graceful manners.
 He was the child who bore a great resemblance to his father the most and commanded substantial praise from Nana Njike’s friends.
 Inclined to cleverness and wanton ambitions in later life, he was already a class ahead of his older brother and was performing splendidly in school.
 He had most of the quietness and intelligent looks of his great father but lacked the force to buttress those qualities.
 He was eighteen years old.

 Mami Njike’s third child was a girl.
 She was four years younger than Philip.
 Hans noticed her sitting on her favorite Bamileké spider stool at the left corner of the sitting room staring at him with curious eyes.
 She had introduced herself with graceful manners as Elizabeth Njinkou Njike.
 She was not the classic beauty per se, even though she was also graced with a fair amount of her mother’s complexion, her charming looks and her countenance that made her look seductive in an innocent way.
-In her eyes could be discerned that shrewdness that seemed to be a common trait in the family, a trait that she too inherited from her father.
+In her eyes, could be discerned that shrewdness, which seemed to be a common trait in the family, a trait that she too inherited from her father.
 At five foot three, she looked taller than her years.

 Paul Njomou Njike, the fourth child, was just a month away from his twelfth birthday.
 He was tall and thin for his age and looked timid for a child from an open family.
 He was already the most unpredictable child in the family and harbored a quiet force that even his great father respected.
 Handsome and blessed with his mother’s light complexion, he also possessed his father’s granite-like lips, broad nose, and shrewd eyes.
 People were already whispering around that he was Nana Njike's most promising son and that he would become a force to reckon with in the family.

 Nana Njike’s last child was a girl.
 Nicole Ngenkep Njike was nine years old and the baby of the family.
 She was playing with a wooden toy and spent most of her time hovering around everything and everyone in the household.
-She possessed a sharp tongue and inquisitive manner that amazed and baffled people most of the time—family and friends alike.
+She possessed a sharp tongue and inquisitive manner that amazed and baffled people most of the time — family and friends alike.
 Inclined to brief periods of moodiness, she was after all the pacesetter of the happy mood that always seemed to prevail in the Njike home.
 Plump, beautiful and resembling her mother more than any of the other children, she was the prized child to everyone.
 However, a close look at her also revealed the granite-like lips and shrewd eyes that were so peculiar to her father.

 The heads of most of the families around the neighborhood in Banganté swamped the Njike family home that evening, not only to satisfy their curiosity about the son Nana Njike had with a white woman but also to pay their respects for the safe arrival of a child to his father, family, and homeland.
 That the father was Nana Njike, a committed son of Banganté, was even secondary.

-Gripped by a sense of peaceful comfort from the fact that his father received a spontaneous reaction from his people in their effort to see him become comfortable in his new home, family and community; Hans relaxed and started the process of integrating himself into the way of life of the Banganté people.
+Gripped by a sense of peaceful satisfaction from the fact that his father received a spontaneous reaction from his people in their effort to see him become comfortable in his new home, family and community; Hans relaxed and started the process of integrating himself into the way of life of the Banganté people.
 The fact that even Mami Njike’s few committed relatives around showed up to participate in the festive mood warmed the hearts of the members of the Njike household enormously.

 Nana Njike acted like the true paterfamilias after all by ensuring that they also had enough supply of drinks, groundnuts, kola nuts, and maize that had been roasted or boiled.
 Plums and avocado also supplemented the other provisions from Mami Njike’s kitchen, making the evening a vibrant one.

 The people talked and ate, argued and drank, sang and debated, quarreled and agreed, laughed and brooded, and carried on with their extraordinary spirits into the late hours of the night.
-They left Hans with little time for himself the entire evening, as he faced one embarrassing situation after the other, with the guests cornering him every now and then with words in the Banganté tongue he could hardly comprehend.
+They left Hans with little time for himself the entire evening, as he faced one embarrassing situation after the other, with the guests cornering him now and then with words in the Banganté tongue he could hardly comprehend.
 He showed his gratefulness each time that members of the family came to his rescue and translated his words for the curious visitors.
-All the same, he learned something from those encounters and picked up a few Bamileké words in the process.
+He learned something from those encounters, though, and picked up a few Bamileké words in the process.
 The whole festive mood around did not pin him down all the time as he sometimes found his escape with a smile and a quick exit, especially when confronted by torrents of words from those who had no clue that he was a stark illiterate in the Banganté tongue.

-It was almost midnight when Nana Njike brought Hans in front of the guests still around and asked them to excuse his son who had traveled from afar to retire to his bedroom and get some rest.
+It was almost midnight when Nana Njike brought Hans in front of the guests still around and asked them to excuse his son who had travelled from afar to retire to his bedroom and get some rest.
 Then he held Hans’s hand and sauntered with him through the crowded parlor into the corridor.

 “This is the way of our people.
 They can exhaust you to death in their jubilation and show of hospitality,” Nana Njike said breathlessly.